 Peperomia blanda grows in South Africa and also in Hawaii, two places with flowering plants about as far apart as can be on earth!
 Plants thus migrate and soon act like locals using local identities, not immigration papers; just like people.
-And plants may be indigenous to several places, not necessarily for the same lengths of time though.
+Plants may be indigenous to several places, not necessarily for the same lengths of time though.
 It is sometimes simply unknown where a plant originated and where it arrived by some natural process only later.

 The genus of Peperomia comprises about 1000 species worldwide.
 Only five of them grow in southern Africa.
 The flowers of Peperomia species are naked, subtended by a shield-shaped bract and crowded on a spadix.
 They are seen botanically as a link between monocotyledon and dicotyledon plants and important in early plant evolution (Smith, et al, 1997; Wikipedia; www.kumbulanursery.co.za).